filmhubhq/filmhubhq.github.io/_posts/2013-10-06-how-to-avoid-rejection.md

 ###No URL’s in Credits

 This causes much knashing of teeth.
-Pretty much every VoD outlets says “no promotional url’s (website addresses) in end credits, or anywhere else in the film.”
+Pretty much every VOD outlets says “no promotional url’s (website addresses) in end credits, or anywhere else in the film.”
 And pretty much every filmmaker thinks they have a God-given right to promote their site in their own film.
 All I can say is we don’t make the rules, but we do check and we will reject movies with urls.

 ###Trailer

 Your trailer is, obviously, a critical sales tool.
-We need it because almost every VoD outlets requires it.
+We need it because almost every VOD outlets requires it.
 Bottom line is that it has to be the same quality file (ProRes) as the main film, and has to adhere to the same criteria.
 Think of it as a mini version of the main film.
 For many viewers, it will be the deciding factor in their watch/not watch decision for your film.

 ###Pre-Roll

-Most editors are used to delivering tapes with pre-roll stuff — color bars, audio tone, 10, 9, 8 …1 countdowns, etc. ALL will result in QC failure, because VoD outlets don’t want any of this.
-They want the ultimate cold open — the first second of the VoD video is the first second of the film.
+Most editors are used to delivering tapes with pre-roll stuff — color bars, audio tone, 10, 9, 8 …1 countdowns, etc. ALL will result in QC failure, because VOD outlets don’t want any of this.
+They want the ultimate cold open — the first second of the VOD video is the first second of the film.

 ###No Burn-In

 We get a lot of “foreign” films with audio in a language other than English.
 Which we love — Klaus and I conceived KinoNation to make it super-easy for non-English films to get US distribution — and vice-versa.
 But we need these films to be “clean” — no burned-in subtitles.
-Instead, sub-titles should be included as part of the metadata, so they can be served “on the fly” by VoD outlets according to the location or preference of the viewer.
+Instead, sub-titles should be included as part of the metadata, so they can be served “on the fly” by VOD outlets according to the location or preference of the viewer.

 ###Finally…